ravikumarpatel44/Online-shopping/Online/README.md

-# login & SignUp Activity Using Firebase Cloud.
+# ShoppingWebBackend
-In this project I created andoid appliction which is include authentication for login and registration.
+Using PHP and mysql for Shopping website backend.